chaoss/augur/docs/dev-guide/dev-guide-pt1.md

 ### Should I create a new .py file?

-If your python function uses a new data source, create a new Python file.
+If your Python function uses a new data source, create a new Python file.
 If you use an already implemented data source, create your new functions under that file.
 For instance, if you were to create a metric using data from the GitHub API, you would write a function in [`augur/githubapi.py`](https://github.com/OSSHealth/augur/blob/master/augur/githubapi.py)

 #### Adding a new .py file